 Search for articles that use that model in an epidemiology study published within the last 6 months.

 Your Learning Resources for this Module, mostly your textbook chapter, list the following epidemiological causal models:

 - Web of Causation

 Hint: It may be tricky to find an article using one of these models from the last 6 months.
 Try the search with different models until you get results.
 You might have to try most of the list before you find a model name that will get you results.

 While it is always best to use subject specific databases that are related to your area of study, you may encounter difficulties in searching for such recent articles when in one database at a time.

 You can search using the Thoreau Multi-Database Search to locate articles that use a causal model published in the last 6 months to save some time using the search box at the top of the Library home page.
 It looks like this:

 Or, you can try a search in a subject specific database such as ProQuest Nursing & Allied Health Source:

-2. Click on Select a subject and choose: Health sciences
+2. Click on Research by subject and choose: Health sciences

 3. Scroll down until you see a section called "Health Sciences articles, journals & books."